Requirement for Entering Students

 Write your Texas Tech "R" number and the semester you are entering Texas Tech on this form (e.g. Fall 2015) before submitting it.

-IMPORTANT: You must send the original, notarized form to Student Health Services.
+IMPORTANT: You hand deliver the original, notarized form to Student Health Services or to the table in the Hold Removals Room.
 Emailed, faxed forms or photocopies are not acceptable.
 Initiate your request to TDSHS well before your intended registration date.
 It may take several weeks to receive your form during rush times.

 Submitting Documentation to Student Health Services